Sarthak-commits/expense-splitter/WARP.md

 - Start dev: npm run dev
 - Register or sign in, then in a client component call useSession() to access session; signOut() should log you out

-Verification: Group Detail Page
+Verification: Group Detail Page (Enhanced with New Components)
 - Create a group at /groups, then click into the group link
+- Expected: Enhanced mobile-responsive page with:
+  - BalanceDisplay: Balance summary, settlement suggestions, individual balance cards
+  - ExpenseList: Advanced expense list with search, filters, and pagination
+  - MemberManager: Comprehensive member management interface
-- Expected: group page shows Members, an Add expense form, Recent expenses (possibly empty), and "Balances (coming soon)"
+  - Add expense form and settlement recording form
+- Test mobile responsiveness by resizing browser or using mobile device
 - Non-members attempting to open the URL should receive a 404

 Verification: Expense Creation (Equal/Custom)